The Courier (Newcastle University newspaper): History

 Established in 1948 as King's Courier, while Newcastle University was still incorporated within Durham University as King's College, the first issue was published on 18 November 1948.
 Several of the paper's founders, including its first editor Stuart Shaw and business manager Allan Marsh, had previously helped to set up Palatinate, a newspaper for students at both the Newcastle and Durham divisions of the University, but poor sales in Newcastle prompted Palatinate to refocus as a Durham-only publication after just three issues.

 The paper was initially published fortnightly but became a weekly paper in 1960, when the name was shortened to The Courier.
 The paper expanded through the 1990s and 2000s and is currently 40 pages long.
 In 2003 a separate culture magazine, Pulp, was launched, which later became a pull-out of the main paper and was reintegrated completely in 2009.
 Since then, new sections such as lifestyle, science, gaming and travel have been launched within the paper.

 The Courier became a free publication in 2002, and after several short-lived websites, thecourieronline.co.uk launched in 2009, giving the paper a regular presence online.

 Since 1975, the editor has been elected by a cross-campus ballot of students, with the role becoming a sabbatical position in 1992, making The Courier one of the only student newspapers with a full-time paid editor.

 The current weekly readership is around 18,000, mostly students at the university.
 The newspaper is published on a Monday bi-weekly during term-time.
-The current editor-in-chief for the 25/26 academic year is Libby Griffiths, alongside deputies Adam Lovegrove and Dylan Seymour.
+The current editor-in-chief for the 26/27 academic year is Trinity Eadie.